YahooArchive/mojito/docs/dev_guide/topics/mojito_run_dyn_defined_mojits.rst

 Example One
 ***********

-In this example, the mojit ``CreatorMojit`` dynamically creates the child mojit instance of type ``SpawnedMojit``.
+In this example, the mojit ``Creator`` dynamically creates the child mojit instance of type ``Spawned``.
 The child mojit instance gets data from its parent mojit and then renders its template.
 The rendered template is returned to the parent mojit, which inserts the content into its own template.